jsonkao/react-scrollama/README.md

 $ npm install react-scrollama
 ```

 **Note: As of version 2.2.0, the [IntersectionObserver polyfill](https://www.npmjs.com/package/intersection-observer) has been removed from the build.
-You must include it yourself for cross-browser support. -browser support.** Check [here](https://caniuse.com/#feat=intersectionobserver) to see if you need to include the polyfill.
+You must include it yourself for cross-browser support.** Check [here](https://caniuse.com/#feat=intersectionobserver) to see if you need to include the polyfill.

 ## Usage

-An example with no frills:
+A no-frills example:

 ```js
 import React, { Component } from 'react';